TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 * Ensure Python v 2.7 or later is installed on your local computer.

 <a id="launchclusterec2script"></a>
-### Deploying SnappyData Cluster with EC2 Scripts
+### Deploying TIBCO ComputeDB Cluster with EC2 Scripts

-In the command prompt, go to the directory where the **snappydata-ec2-`<version>`.tar.gz** is extracted or to the aws/ec2 directory where the [SnappyData cloud tools repository](https://github.com/SnappyDataInc/snappy-cloud-tools) is cloned locally.
+In the command prompt, go to the directory where the **snappydata-ec2-`<version>`.tar.gz** is extracted or to the aws/ec2 directory where the [TIBCO ComputeDB cloud tools repository](https://github.com/SnappyDataInc/snappy-cloud-tools) is cloned locally.

 **Syntax**